mprevot/ReviewNdepend/README.md

 The best analogy I have about what Ndepends does is **operators** in quantum physics, which correspond to **observables**: we have a complex object which is "totally described" by a wave function, but this wave function doesn't give us a proper feeling about what is happening to the quantum object (atom, molecule ...).
 What do we do ? we apply an operator to get a measure about a certain aspect of the quantum object (~ program), and this measure (eg, energy) is experimentally verifiable, and it means something for the human.
 We don't know anything else, and we don't need anything else.
 The difference is that Ndepend doesn't change the state of our program.

-Ndepend's operators are linq requests over the code.
+Ndepend's operators are LINQ requests over the code: [CQLINQ](https://www.ndepend.com/default-rules/webframe.html).

 Ndepend is quite rich and has many already implemented **rules**, **quality gates**, and **issues**.
 Those rules are extremely readable and totally transparent: they are open source, they are commented and explained, they can be changed, eg., to match our interpretation of **too big**, and _we can implement new ones_ !